openmsa/Microservices/README.md

 # Microservices
 This repository provides some Microservices examples.
-Download them and then load them into the corresponding MSActivator repositories.
+Download them and then load them into the MSActivator repository.

 Alternatively, see below "Installing this repo on a live MSA".

 # Getting started
 The [wiki](https://github.com/ubiqube/Workflows-Microservices/wiki)
-provides a set of tutorials to help getting started with Workflow and Microservices.
+provides a set of tutorials to help getting started with Microservices.

 Installing this repo on a live MSA